RazerMoon/strips/README.md

 Kermout's system is a simple design built with Bootstrap, jQuery and (very likely) cURL.

-This system is being used on the fsATC FSX server, check out their Discord [here.](https://discord.gg/a9tQuaM)
+This system was being used on the fsATC FSX server as a temporary replacement, check out their Discord [here.](https://discord.gg/a9tQuaM)

-You can find Kermout on the fsATC Discord server above, here is his [website.](https://kermout.us/)
+You can find Kermout on the fsATC Discord server above or the [Downwind Discord Server.](https://discord.gg/aqyyFNw).
+Here is his [website.](https://kermout.us/)

 ## **(Likely) General Structure**